-- The delay time is 3 s. - 1.
-The value increases to 110. - After the violation has occurred for 3 seconds, the limit value violation for the value 100 is displayed. - 2.
-The value decreases to 70. - Once this value has lasted for 3 seconds, the alarm for the limit value violation 100 is deactivated and a limit value violation for the value 50 is displayed. - 3.
-If the value goes below 40, the alarm is deactivated after 3 seconds.
+- 1. The value increases to 110.

+After the violation has occurred for 3 seconds, the limit value violation for the value 100 is displayed. - 2.
+The value goes down to 70.

+As soon as this value has lasted for 3 seconds, the alarm for the limit value violation 100 is deactivated and a limit value violation for the value 50 is displayed. - 3.
+If the value goes down to 40, the alarm is deactivated as soon as there is no limit value violation any more.